gihad/notes/openshift-origin/README.md

 ![](ssl.png)

-The openshift-MasterIn ELB doesn't need to be changed
+The openshift-MasterIn ELB doesn't need to be changed.

+note: AWS can generate certificates (including wildcard certs) for free that can only be used with ELB and Cloudfront, which seems to be enough for this setup.

 #### Provisioning Storage